 - Natural sweets (like fruits) in exchange for sugar and non-nutritive sweeteners.

 - Good fats for bad fats.
-Opt for monounsaturated fatty acids, polyunsaturated fatty acids and omega-3 fatty acids over trans and saturated fats.
+Opt for monounsaturated fatty acids, polyunsaturated fatty acids, and omega-3 fatty acids over trans and saturated fats.

 - Exchange the animal proteins for vegetable proteins, where possible.

 While fertility foods may be able to do their part, remember that they’re just one piece of the puzzle.
-Be gentle with yourself.